Tirzepatide Peptide Treatment Guide

 Available options

-Provider note: Do not change dose, frequency, or route of use unless directed by your clinician.
+Clinician note: Do not change dose, frequency, or route of use unless directed by your clinician.

 Important note